Heretical-Solutions/Heresy-memory/doc/en/Collection interfaces.md

 Contains the `Capacity` property, which returns the current maximum size of the collection, and the `ElementAt(int index)` method, which returns the collection element by integer index

+### `IIndexable`

+Indicates that the collection has a count of currently used elements and can access them by index.

+Contains the `Count` property, which returns the amount of currently used elements of the collection, the `this[int index]` indexer property, which returns the collection element by integer index, and the `Get(int index)` method, which does the same, but does not perform index validation (allows, for example, to get an element of the collection that has not yet been used)

 ## Private interfaces

 ### `IModifiable`